 How Do I Register Our Relationship In NSW | New South Wales

-Provided at least one partner lives in NSW, you can apply to register a relationship in NSW.
+Provided at least one partner resides in NSW, you can apply to register a relationship in NSW.

-You may Apply by post, or in person to register a relationship
+You may apply by post, in person or online to register a relationship

 The NSW Relationships register commenced operation 1 July 2010.
 It provides legal recognition for a couple, regardless of their sex, by registration of the relationship.